Origine des grains de café: pourquoi le terroir change tout dans votre tasse

 Three iconic origins to know

-Ethiopia: the birthplace of coffee
+Ethiopia: the cradle of coffee

 Colombia: the consistency of a V8